mastodon/documentation/Running-Mastodon/Elasticsearch-guide.md

 ### Advanced Elasticsearch Configuration (Optional)

-***If you can't start Elasticsearch, It's probable that the allocated memory is insufficient.***
+***If you can’t start Elasticsearch, It’s probable that the allocated memory is insufficient.***

 |RAM 1GB|RAM 4GB|
 |:--:|:--:|
 |![Elasticsearch-Guide-1GB](../images/Elasticsearch-Guide-1GB-status.png)|![Elasticsearch-Guide-4GB](../images/Elasticsearch-Guide-4GB-status.png)|

-This guide may be useful if you can't start Elasticsearch, or if Elasticsearch uses too much memory.
+This guide may be useful if you can’t start Elasticsearch, or if Elasticsearch uses too much memory.

 First, Elasticsearch needs a lot of memory.

 You should check [this page](https://www.elastic.co/guide/en/elasticsearch/guide/current/hardware.html).
 But, as far as I can recollect, Mastodon does not require much memory for Elasticsearch.
-When building Elasticsearch server on low memory VPS, It's necessary to change the configuration.
+When building Elasticsearch server on low memory VPS, It’s necessary to change the configuration.

 Change these lines in `/etc/elasticsearch/jvm.options`: